 appliance_upgrade.shscript which is part of the Ubersmith Installation and Upgrade Utility.

 Disabling Poll Tasks

 - If simultaneous polling between two appliances is not desirable, stop the polling tasks on the old appliance.
-Run the following command to stop and remove the Appliance Cron container.
+In a typical install, the cron tasks are owned by the

 - Disabling these tasks ensures that the old appliance does not poll your infrastructure during the migration process.
 If this step is not performed now, be sure to perform it once the migration is complete.

 sftp)the existing RRD files from the old appliance to the new appliance.
 The existing RRD files can be found on the old appliance in the directory:

 - On the new appliance, the RRD files are stored in a Docker volume named